vjanelle/polyglottalk/notes/language_basics.md

 ### Conditional statements

 Conditional statements are like in most other languages, and allow your code to behave differently various situations by means of tests.
 When combined with __facts__ or data retrieved from an external source, they are instrumental in making reusable components that you can extend and use in multiple places and environments.
-These typically work off of boolean logic, and are very similiar to constructs in other languages.
+These typically work off of boolean logic, and are very similar to constructs in other languages.

 As a side note, a number of words in puppet are __reserved__ - meaning you can't: